Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Comparison of Embeddings of

 Let $\C$ be a linear code of length $n$ defined over the finite field $\F_q$, $q=p^m$, with $p$ prime and $m \geq 1$.
 Let $\P= \conv(\Fv(\C))$ and $\P' = \conv(\Fv'(\C))$.
 From the above lemma, it follows immediately that $\P' = \Pv(\P)$ and $\P= \Lv(\P')$.
-Because $\Pv$ and $\Lv$ are affine linear and bijective, we also get the following. \begin{lemma} The vectors $\boldx^1,\dotsc, \boldx^k \in S_{q-1}^n$ are affinely independent if and only if $\Pv(\boldx^1),\dotsc, \Pv(\boldx^k) \in \hat S_{q-1}^n$ are affinely independent. \end{lemma} \begin{corollary} $F$ is a face of $\P$ with $\dim(F)=\delta$ if and only if $\Pv(F)$ is a face of $\P'$ also with $\dim(F)=\delta$.
+Because $\Pv$ and $\Lv$ are affine linear and bijective, we also get the following. \begin{lemma} The vectors $\boldx^1,\dotsc, \boldx^k \in S_{q-1}^n$ are affinely independent if and only if $\Pv(\boldx^1),\dotsc, \Pv(\boldx^k) \in \hat S_{q-1}^n$ are affinely independent. \end{lemma} \begin{corollary} $F$ is a face of $\P$ with $\dim(F)=\delta$ if and only if $\Pv(F)$ is a face of $\P'$ also with $\eirik{\dim(\Pv(F))}=\delta$.
 In particular, $\dim(\P) = \dim(\P')$, and the facets of both polytopes are in one-to-one correspondence. \end{corollary}

-The particularly simple form of $\Pv$ even allows us to immediately read off a description of $\P'$ by means of linear (in)equalities by such a description of $\P$; see Appendix~\ref{app:embeddings} for details.
+\revtwo{The particular form of $\Pv$ allows to immediately convert a description of $\P$ by means of linear (in)equalities into such a description of $\P'$.
+In Appendix~\ref{app:embeddings}, we present the construction and give additional remarks. }